Once-genteel Caracas plaza is ground zero for protests

 By late night, the battles over, the plaza - erected by wealthy builder Luis Roche in the mid-1940s toward the bottom of what was then a tranquil valley - becomes a surreal wasteland.

-Piles of trash smoulder, teargas wafts through the air like mist and the odd protester rebuilds a barricade or sleeps in a corner.
-"War-zone" reads some apt graffiti painted in black next to a statue of the Virgin Mary in the centre of the plaza.
+Piles of trash smolder, teargas wafts through the air like mist and the odd protester rebuilds a barricade or sleeps in a corner.
+"War-zone" reads some apt graffiti painted in black next to a statue of the Virgin Mary in the center of the plaza.

 "Resistance" is scrawled on pockmarked walls and blackened roads, together with the slogan "He who tires loses" popularized by jailed opposition leader Leopoldo Lopez.